jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ P(A_i|B) = \frac{P(B|A_i)P(A_i)}{\sum_{j=1}^nP(B|A_j)P(A_j)} $$

-### Bayes theorem, Bayesian epistemological interpretaion
+### Bayesian epistemological interpretation of Bayes rule

 Typically $A_i$ will be our hypothesis and $B$ will be the data from an experiment.